CymricNPG/arc42_logseq/pages/Introduction and Goals.md

 		- essential functional requirements,
 		- quality goals for the architecture and
 		- relevant stakeholders and their expectations
-- TODO Introduction and Goals_TODO_
+- TODO Introduction and Goals
+- ## Requirements Overview
 	- **Contents**
 	  Short description of the functional requirements, driving forces, extract (or abstract) of requirements.
 Link to (hopefully existing) requirements documents (with version number and information where to find it).
 	- **Motivation**